Using Game Design to Inform a Plastics Treaty: Fostering Collaboration between Science, Machine Learning, and Policymaking: Discussion

 \subsection{Technical measures for privacy}

-To further this effort's ethical stance regarding the avoidance of collecting information about policy makers and their insights within the sensitive context of treaty negotiation, the decision support web application itself takes a number of privacy-preserving technical steps:
+To further this software's stance regarding the avoidance of collecting information about policy makers and their insights within the sensitive context of treaty negotiation, the decision support web application takes a number of privacy-preserving technical steps.
+Future work in the policy space should also consider the privacy aspects of not just research methods but implementation.